What are clouds and why does it rain?

 A quick visual refresh of what is going on.
 Simple demonstration requiring a kettle (to supply steaming water) a mixing bowl, cling film and some ice cubes.

 Condensation should form on the cling film and drip (rain) back into the bowl.
-A slower version of this demo can be found in the KS2 section.
+A slower version of this demo can be found in the Primary resources.

 Go through hydrological cycle animation with students.